-Here are the methods I’ve used with great success:
+Well fear not... here are the methods we’ve used with great success:

-3. Place a pause in the most stretched position.
+1. Place a pause in the most stretched position.
 You often see guys bouncing up and down with no care to lifting speed (tempo).
-Try pausing in the stretched position for 2 seconds on each rep the next time you train.
+Try pausing in the stretched position for at least 1 second on each rep the next time you train.

 2. Try to get more out of your short calf position by cueing ‘ankles forward’ at the top instead of heels up.
 This will ensure the calves are taken to their shortest position and you’re leaving nothing in the tank.

 3. Train all the lower leg muscles, the gastrocnemius, the soleus and also the tibialis anterior.
 A lot of people only use the seated calf raise as their lower leg exercise.
 This will limit challenge to other calf tissues and therefore limit development.
 We recommend you have a bent knee calf raise, straight knee calf raise and heavy leg curl in your programme to ensure challenge in all actions.